alaindet/sass-pal/README.md

 - A concise syntax
 - The ability to scope declarations via **device queries**
-- A centralized store of values to be queried via the `pal-const()` function
+- A centralized store of values to be queried via the `pal-store-get()` function
 - Sensible default values for spacing, sizing, colors
 - Flexible configuration via variables overriding
 - A plethora of `pal-*` prefix helper functions and mixins, like `pal-string-split()` and `pal-list-join()`